 Need some reinforcements in writing your copy?
 Try Smart Copy’s sales email generator to do the hard work for you.
 After all, who doesn’t want to save time, get new ideas, and create high-converting copy easily?

 Review your emails properly before you send them!
 Focus your emails with consistent, well-written content (take your time) and repeat your single call to action (CTA).

 6. Give away your knowledge, for free

 A tried and true tactic — customers will love you if you share your secrets with them.

 Too many business owners worry about giving away information, as though a successful business is built on ideas alone.

 The world’s most successful online business such as 37Signals, HubSpot and Net-a-Porter all use sharing as a core part of their marketing.

-Net-a-Porter has always shared great content on how to dress, look good and given style-guidance.
-This ‘magazine-first’ approach is a great way for Net-a-Porter to consistently market to their customers without seeming over-bearing or simply offering coupons every week.
+Net-a-Porter has always shared great content and style guidance on how to dress and look good.
+This magazine-first approach is a great way for Net-a-Porter to consistently market to their customers without seeming overbearing by simply offering coupons every week.
 Customers don’t buy clothes for the sake of buying clothes: they buy clothes to look and feel good.

-By sharing the secrets of how to do this Net-a-Porter constantly build momentum and drive over 30% of their sales via email.
+By sharing the secrets of how to do this Net-a-Porter constantly builds momentum, driving over 30% of their sales via email.

 Give away as much information as you can to your customers.
 HELP them by teaching and they’ll love you for it.
 Email is a great medium for sharing content.
 It’s direct, it’s personal and it’s focused.
 Embrace this.